 Global Grant Scholarships

 Global Grant Scholarships are for graduate-level academic studies for individuals who are pursuing a career in one of the seven Areas of Focus.
-District Grant scholars can be for either graduate our undergraduate studies and do not need to be within the six areas of focus.
+District Grant scholars can be for either graduate our undergraduate studies and do not need to be within the seven areas of focus.

 Vocational Training Teams (VTT)